parkjr0628/COVID-19_Outbreak/README.md

-# Outbreak detection of coronavirus disease epidemic: Transmission dynamics using machine learning techniques
+# Outbreak detection of coronavirus disease epidemic

 This is the code used in

-'Outbreak detection of COVID-19 epidemic: Transmission dynamics using machine learning techniques'
+'Outbreak detection of coronavirus disease epidemic: Transmission dynamics using machine learning techniques'

-Giphil Cho1, Jeong Rye Park, Yongin Choi, Hyeonjeong Ahn, Hyojung Lee
+Giphil Cho, Jeong Rye Park, Yongin Choi, Hyeonjeong Ahn, Hyojung Lee

 [link]()